adobe-apiplatform/api-gateway-zmq-logger/README.md

 Status
 ======
-This module is under active development and it's NOT YET production ready.
+This module is under active development and is considered production ready.

 Dependencies
 ============